HL7/davinci-ecdx/input/pagecontent/task-based-approach.md

 #### Purpose of Use

 What is going to be done with the requested information is known as the  *Purpose of Use* for the requested data.
 It may be of interest to the source system, because privacy policies and consent directives may dictate the response to data requests.
-The purpose of use for the requested data is communicated between the Payer and Provider using codes from the [CDex Purpose of Use Value Set] in `Task.input`.
-Purpose of Use codes are used in the examples below.
+Purpose of Use for the requested data is communicated between the Payer and Provider using codes from the [CDex Purpose of Use Value Set] in `Task.input`.
+Examples are provided below.

 #### Work Queues